 What is a Vermont Annual Report?

 Your Vermont Annual Report is a form you file with the Vermont Secretary of State each year to confirm or update your corporation’s ownership and contact information.
 Note that you can’t update your registered agent or office with this report—that requires a separate Registered Agent or Office Address Change form.
-Your report is due two and a half months after your fiscal year end.
+Your report is due March 15th if you operate on a typical calendar year.
 Forget to file?
 There’s a $25 late fee.

 At Northwest, we’ll help you avoid annoying late fees and penalties.
 When you hire us as your registered agent, we’ll send you reminder notifications to help ensure you stay in compliance.
 Or, for total peace of mind, you can even hire us to submit your Vermont Annual Report for you.